Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 What makes these 'deep dives'?

-Each page is a full narrative breakdown of a story — timelines, characters, money trails, and context you won't get from a headline.
-Most are 3,000-8,000 words with sources and structured data.
-They're written to be read start to finish, not skimmed.
+Full narrative breakdowns — timelines, characters, money trails, context you won't get from a headline.
+Most run 3,000-8,000 words.
+They're built to be read start to finish, not skimmed.
+I go way too deep into these and I can't stop.

 Why are some marked 'Coming Soon'?